 5. The affects of highly dynamic music on turntable speed stability.

 6. Speed stability ramifications of using an extremely thin, low tension belt.
-In March 2007 we will be prepared to offer the above findings in a continuation of this paper.

 For us at Basis Audio the most immediately important finding was that the Microthin belt has no measurable effect, either positive or negative, on speed stability, even when playing highly modulated grooves.
 It was important to know that we do not have to tradeoff speed stability in order to gain the silence and clarity advantage of the Microthin Belt.

 We have a new exciting product for 2019 - The Superior Belt, whose performance has exceeded our expectations.
 The Superior Belt is our own precision-ground belt, like the Revolution, but with enhanced speed control and overall performance.